-SAFE Funds
+Safe Funds

 Created by an Act of the Florida Legislature in 2002 to support Secure Airports for Florida's Economy (SAFE), the SAFE Funds program supports security-related aviation projects defined in Chapter 332, F.S., and provides training for airport security and management.
 This program receives funds from the "United We Stand" specialty Florida license plates that is appropriated to FDOT per Section 320.08058(32), F.S.
 In 2012/13, security assessments were conducted at 86 airports and specific projects were funded as a result.
-Updated security assessments were completed in 2019.
+Updated security assessments were anticipated to be performed